 Chain Migration refers to the endless chains of foreign nationals who are allowed to immigrate because citizens and lawful permanent residents are allowed to bring in their non-nuclear family members.

 Chain Migration is the primary mechanism that has caused legal immigration in this country to quadruple from about 250,000 per year in the 1950s and 1960s to more than 1 million annually since 1990.
 As such, it is one of the chief culprits in America's current record-breaking population boom and all the attendant sprawl, congestion, and school overcrowding that damage Americans’ quality of life.

 Chain Migration is about family reunification beyond the nuclear family.
 Until the late 1950s, America's immigration tradition of family unity had only included spouses and minor children.
-But since then, immigrants can also send for their siblings, parents and adult children.
+But since then, the law has been changed to enable immigrants to also send for their siblings, parents and adult children.
 These non-nuclear family members actually get precedence over an immigrant’s nuclear family.